 Partners can also engage with the national network of ACSC partners through the ACSC’s online communications platforms.

 Partners can access a wide range of resilience-building activities and materials through the ACSC Partnership Program, provided by both the ACSC and other partners.
 Resources include dedicated workshops and training sessions on incident response, exercise planning and conduct, and specific technical topics.

-The ACSC has a network of Joint Cyber Security Centres (JCSCs), located in Sydney, Melbourne, Brisbane, Adelaide and Perth, which partners can access.
-The JCSCs provide a forum for businesses, government and other stakeholders to easily access and share cyber security information and expertise.
+The ACSC has a network of Joint Cyber Security Centres (JCSCs), physically located in Adelaide, Brisbane, Melbourne, Perth and Sydney, along with outreach services virtually located in Darwin and Hobart.
+The JCSCs provide a forum for businesses, government and other stakeholders in the Network partner tier to easily access and share cyber security information and expertise.
 The JCSCs create a trusted, neutral environment, driving collaboration and information-sharing on joint cyber-security challenges and opportunities, and propagating this across all sectors.

 The following organisations are eligible to register as an ACSC Network Partner:

 To join as a Network Partner, you must sign a deed of confidentiality which sets out the protocols for sharing and protecting information within the centres.

 If you do not meet the eligibility to register as a Network Partner, but are an Australian business with a valid ABN, you are eligible to register as an ACSC Business Partner.